aaugustin/mtefd/multiple-template-engines.rst

         },
     }

-The most interesting option is called ``'env'``.
-It's a dotted Python path to a Jinja2 environment instance or a callable returning such an instance.
+The main option is ``'environment'``.
+It's a dotted Python path to a callable returning a Jinja2 environment.
 It defaults to ``'jinja2.Environment'``.

-If ``'env'`` points to a callable, Django will invoke that callable and pass other options as keyword arguments.
-Furthermore, Django will use defaults that differ from Jinja2's for a few options if they aren't set explicitly:
+Django invokes that callable and passes other options as keyword arguments.
+Furthermore, Django uses defaults that differ from Jinja2's for a few options if they aren't set explicitly:

 * ``'autoescape'``: ``True``
 * ``'loader'``: a loader configured for ``DIRS`` and ``APP_DIRS``